PERIODONTICS

 Protecting your smile from the ground up

-It's all about fighting off evil villains like gingivitis and periodontitis, which can attack your gums and supporting tissues.
+It's all about fighting off evil villains like gingivitis and periodontitis, which can lead to lost of your gums and supporting tissues.

-Our periodontist will come to the rescue and use their superpowers to treat and manage these diseases.
+Our periodontists will come to the rescue and use their superpowers to treat and manage these diseases.

-So, sit back, relax, and let our periodontist save the day (and your gums)!
+So, sit back, relax, and let our periodontists take good care of you and your gums!

 Healthy